 Geofencing advertising usually falls under the CPM model (cost per 1000 impressions), in which you pay for the number of impressions on your ads.

 The standard pricing range is $3.50-$15 CPM for mobile and desktop.
 When calculating your total expenses, factor in the average CTR observed in your industry.
 For Geofencing display tactics, the average CTR usually ranges between 0.50-1%.
-For this, you’ll need to pay for a high amount of impressions in order to achieve your desired number of clicks.
+For this, you’ll need to pay for high impressions to achieve your desired number of clicks.
 If you want a good ROI, It’s prudent to go for a low-cost Geofencing service in such a scenario.

-You can also go for the CPV model, which is the cost per visit model, in which marketers only pay for the ads that convert into a store visit.
-If the main goal of your Geofencing campaign is to drive more foot traffic in your store, then this is the ad-spend model you should procure.
+You can also go for the CPV, the cost-per-visit model, in which marketers only pay for the ads that convert into a store visit.
+If the primary goal of your Geofencing campaign is to drive more foot traffic to your store, then this is the ad-spend model you should procure.